Navy Simulation Museum

 The Link Trainer (Blue Box) was the first flight simulator that used pneumatic technology.
 It replicated flight, at a time when pilots routinely crashed during adverse weather and nighttime conditions.
 The Link Trainer brought aviation into the modern world and made it safe not just for the military, but for general aviation.

 We all owe a debt to Ed Link and the Link Trainer each and every time we fly.
 The Sands Point Preserve has an original Link Trainer that was used on these very grounds, decades ago.
-It will proudly be on display as part of The Sands Point Preserve Navy Simulation Museum.
+It is on display as part of The Sands Point Preserve Navy Simulation Museum.

 Patronage Opportunities